Innoactive/Creator-Base-Template/readme.md

 * It encapsulates the VRTK_Pointer event handling.
 * It exposes an event so a training condition could use it, and it ensures that the event is fired only when the pointer points at a training object with a collider or the condition was fast-forwarded.

 Now it can be attached to a game object on a scene.
-To save time on making your own pointer tool, you copy `Your Hub SDK Directory\SDK\Tools\Presenter\Resources\Presenter` and attach the property to its `Pointer` child object.
+To save time on making your own pointer tool, copy `Your Hub SDK Directory\SDK\Tools\Presenter\Resources\Presenter` and attach the property to its `Pointer` child game object.

 > Note that we expect the `ColliderWithTriggerProperty` to be attached to the training object we point at.
 VRTK_Pointer expects an object to have a collider with a trigger, and the `ColliderWithTriggerProperty` ensures that its owner object has one.